paypal/paypal-here-sdk-android-distribution/README.md

 ProcessPayment
 ================================

-PayPalHere SDK provides the simple api to process payment which will take care of showing the UI which is needed to complete the transaction.
-So the application doesn't need to worry about showing the UI after calling process payment api of the transaction manager.
-Process payment api hides all of the following complexity for the application
+PayPalHere SDK provides simple APIs to process payments which will take care of showing the UI which is needed to complete the transaction.
+Process payment API takes care of:

 * Reader connection and activation
 * Listening for card events